josefnpat/dong/readme.md

 ###WINDOWS

-Ensure you have the Direct X 9.0+ installed and then include the `*.dll`'s in the `windows/` folder next to your love.exe
+Ensure you have the Direct X 9.0+ installed and then include the `*.dll`'s in the `windows-<arch>/` folder next to your love.exe

+Note: 64 bit versions of windows will not run 32 bit version dlls; be prepared to distribute to both architectures.

 ##Testing